- Briefing Room

-In delivering the program, IPD partners with FHWA's Division Offices to serve as a resource for innovative project delivery processes and practices to our State and local partners.
-The Office also plays a coordinating and convening role in bringing together related activities underway in other FHWA offices.
-For example, IPD works closely with other FHWA offices to include the Offices of Operations, Environment and Planning, Infrastructure, and Safety to implement a comprehensive and integrated agency tolling and pricing program.
-Additionally, IPD has the lead agency role in assisting our partners in implementing Grant Anticipation Revenue Vehicles (GARVEEs) and State Infrastructure Bank (SI B) programs, coordinating with the Chief Financial Officers and Division Finance Staff to provide technical assistance and assist Divisions with carrying out their stewardship responsibilities for those programs.
+In delivering the program, IFS partners with FHWA's Division Offices to serve as a resource for innovative project delivery processes and practices to our State and local partners.
+The Center also plays a coordinating and convening role in bringing together related activities underway in other FHWA offices.
+For example, IFS works closely with other FHWA offices to implement the Federal tolling and pricing programs.
+Additionally, IFS has the lead agency role in assisting our partners in implementing Grant Anticipation Revenue Vehicles (GARVEEs) and State Infrastructure Bank (SI B) programs, coordinating with the Chief Financial Officers and Division Finance Staff to provide technical assistance and assist Divisions with carrying out their stewardship responsibilities for those programs.

-IPD assists States in developing a more holistic view of project development, bringing in revenue and financial considerations at an early stage, and considering long-term maintenance needs.
-IPD also conducts the Critical Project Review process, helping projects overcome hurdles encountered during the project development and delivery process.
-Finally, IPD helps States consider their overall program delivery in terms of optimal revenue generation, financial capacity, and procurement.
+IFS assists States in developing a more holistic view of project development, bringing in revenue and financial considerations at an early stage, and considering long-term maintenance needs.
+IFS also conducts the Critical Project Review process, helping projects overcome hurdles encountered during the project development and delivery process.
+Finally, IFS helps States consider their overall program in terms of project delivery strategies as well as funding and financing alternatives.

-IPD offers professional capacity building through the IPD Academy in the following areas:
+IFS offers professional capacity building through the IFS Academy in the following areas:

 The FHWA Office of Innovative Program Delivery helps State and local transportation officials consider innovation in revenue sources, financial tools, and procurement.